 - They are less expensive and typically more energy-efficient.

 - They are compact and ideal for small houses with minimal wall space.
-They are applicable in sublet apartments, studio-type flats, college dormitories, and small offices.

 - They are a perfect fit for supplemental cooling, which is a cost-effective alternative to centralized air conditioning.

 - Some window type ACUs also have a heating feature.

 - Window air conditioner installation is relatively quick and easy.

 If you are looking to learn how to install a window air conditioner, you’re in the right place!
 In this blog, we talk about proper window air conditioner installation.
 We will also cover a few preparatory steps like choosing the right window ACU and finding the best spot to install it.

 Step 1: Choosing a Window-Mounted Air Conditioning Unit

 1. Consider the Different Cooling Capacities of Window Air Conditioners

 The cooling capacity of many air conditioners is measured in British Thermal Units (BTUs.)
 The higher the BTU of a window air conditioner, the more powerful it is.